-The Dust in the Wind course is challenging but not impossible – it takes about 2 hours of riding time at an average of 180w.
+The Dust in the Wind course is challenging but not impossible – it takes about 1.5-to-2 hours of riding time at an average of 180w.

-Be aware it’s 52 km.
-It’s the Fuego Flats Reverse twice.
-Plus also ride the Titans grove reverse KOM 5 times.
+It’s around 52 km.
+It’s the Fuego Flats Reverse twice plus the Titans Grove reverse KOM.

-It’s a longish ride but it’s fairly flat.
-There are some climbs but nothing but big – all in all it’s gets you up to 600m or so of going up.
+It’s a longish ride but fairly flat.
+There are some climbs but nothing but big – all in all it’s around 600-metres.

-Tip – Personally this route is great if you want to in a particular HR zone.
-Things don’t change too much and I was able to stay in Zone 1-2 pretty easily.
+Tip – Personally this route is great if you want to train in a particular HR zone.
+Things don’t change too much and I could stay in Zone 1-2 pretty easily without losing rhythm.

 Dust in the Wind in Detail